-The following table shows the base salary compensation the named executive officers would have received under their employment agreements had a change in control occurred as of December 31, 2011 and had the named executive officers been terminated or their employment agreements not been extended.
+The following table shows the base salary compensation the named executive officers would have received under their employment agreements had a change in control occurred as of December 31, 2012 and had the named executive officers been terminated or their employment agreements not been extended.

 Name Amount

-H. Craig Dees, Ph.D. \$1,450,000
+H. Craig Dees, Ph.D. \$ 1,450,000

 Timothy C. Scott, Ph.D.
 1,450,000

 Eric A. Wachter, Ph.D.
 1,450,000

 Peter R. Culpepper 1,450,000

-Under the terms of our 2002 Stock Plan, which expired by its terms on April 22, 2012, and the proposed 2012 Stock Plan, prior to the occurrence of a change in control (as defined in the 2002 Stock Plan and 2012 Stock Plan), and unless otherwise determined by our Board of Directors, any stock options outstanding on the date such change in control is determined to have occurred that are not yet exercisable and vested on such date shall become fully exercisable and vested.
+Under the terms of our 2012 Stock Plan, prior to the occurrence of a change in control (as defined in the 2012 Stock Plan), and unless otherwise determined by our Board of Directors, any stock options outstanding on the date such change in control is determined to have occurred that are not yet exercisable and vested on such date shall become fully exercisable and vested.
 In addition, unless otherwise determined by our Board of Directors, prior to the occurrence of the change in control, all stock options that are vested and exercisable will be terminated in exchange for a cash payment equal to the change in control price reduced by the exercise price of such stock options.
-As of December 31, 2011, none of our named executive officers had outstanding unvested stock options.
+As of December 31, 2012, none of our named executive officers had outstanding unvested stock options.